Semiu/data-engineering/README.md

 # Introduction to Data Engineering

-This repo documents by different learning explorations of the data engineering specialty.
+This repo documents my different learning explorations of the data engineering specialty.